puppetlabs/puppet-docs/source/facter/1.7/custom_facts.markdown

 or perhaps you'd like to include it in a template.

-Since you can't include arbitrary ruby code in your manifests, the best solution is to a new fact to Facter.
+Since you can't include arbitrary ruby code in your manifests, the best solution is to add a new fact to Facter.
 These additional facts can then be distributed to Puppet clients and are available for use in manifests and templates, just like any other fact would be.